The Complete Guide to Renting a Scooter on Rarotonga

 The scooters available include a Honda Vision 125cc scooter.

-Driver must be at least 21 years old to rent a scooter.
-Insurance is included in scooter rentals with third-party liability and collision damage waiver excess of NZ$2,000.
+The driver must be at least 21 years old to rent a scooter.
+Insurance is included in scooter rentals, covering third-party liability and collision damage waiver, with an excess of NZ$2,000.
 The excess rate can be reduced to NZ$500 by purchasing an excess reducer for around NZ$10 a day.

 Rarotonga Rentals

-Rarotonga Rentals offers scooter and motorcycle rentals among their fleet, while their depot opposite Rarotonga International Airport means that they offer airport rentals at no extra cost!
-Note that they charge a small administration fee for car bookings online (under NZ$10).
+Rarotonga Rentals offers scooter and motorcycle rentals as part of their fleet, and their depot, located opposite Rarotonga International Airport, means that they provide airport rentals at no extra cost.
+Please note that they charge a small administration fee for online car bookings (under NZ$10).

 Pick-up and drop-off locations include: Rarotonga International Airport (located across the road) and Tapere (between Muri Beach and Titikaveka).
 Free airport pick-up and drop-off are available.
 They also offer a free pick-up and drop-off service at accommodations.